Sky vs Virgin Media

 Virgin Media and Sky are big names in the world of broadband, TV and home phone.
 They have dozens of deals that you can look through above.
 For more info on how to compare and which deal may be best for you, keep reading.

-Compare bundles from all the providers with our comparison page
+Compare bundles from all the providers

 Our comparison pages are easy to use.
 We list all the Virgin Media and Sky packages in order of price, with the cheapest ones right at the top.
 Click the deal’s name to find out more.
 Clicking will show you all sorts of extra info, from channel lists and HD options to a detailed price breakdown.
 Navigate to the right of the package and click the ‘see deal’ button once you’ve picked a deal.